sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Conditionals to test which platform is being used
+Short desc    : Conditionals to test which platform is being used
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : This package uses the (La)TeX extension -shell-escape to
+Descript     : This package uses the (La)TeX extension -shell-escape to
              : establish whether the document is being processed on a Windows
              : or on a Unix-like system (Mac OS X, Linux, etc.), or on Cygwin
              : (Unix environment over a windows system).
 Booleans provided